agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 compile-time, whereas ``∣_∣`` is also available at run-time.
 Clauses that match on erased constructors in non-erased positions are omitted by (at least some) compiler backends, so one can use erased names in the bodies of such clauses.
-(There is an :ref:`exception<erased-cubical>` for constructors that were not declared as erased, but that are treated as erased because they were defined using Cubical Agda, and are used in a module that uses the option :option:`--erased-cubical`.)

 .. _run-time-irrelevance-rules: